Coursemology/coursemology2/README.md

 ### Running using HTTPS locally

+If you followed the above instructions, then Coursemology should be running on HTTP.
+This is sufficient for most development work, but it can be helpful to run on HTTPS locally in some cases.
+To do so, follow these instructions:

 These commands should be run from the repository root directory, unless otherwise noted.

 `lvh.me` is a public domain that resolves to `127.0.0.1`.
-It is used instead of `localhost` because browsers enforce stricter security policies on `localhost` that can break the OAuth redirect flow over HTTPS.
+It is used instead of `localhost` because it supports subdomains (which simulate our multitenancy setup) while being compatible with our Keycloak integration.

-1. Generate a self-signed certificate and key for `lvh.me`:
+1. Generate a self-signed certificate and key for `*.lvh.me`:

    ```sh
    openssl req -x509 -newkey rsa:4096 -sha256 -days 365 -nodes \